bluesky-social/atproto-website/content/guides/identity.md

 We use two interrelated forms of identifiers: the _handle_ and the _DID_.
 Handles are DNS names while DIDs are an [emerging W3C standard](https://www.w3.org/TR/did-core/) which act as secure & stable IDs.

-The following are all valid user identifers:
+The following are all valid user identifiers:

 <pre><code>@alice.host.com
 at://alice.host.com